dsmsuite/dsmsuite.github.io/user_guide.md

 it is possible to write an own analyzer as long as its writes the result to a DSI file.

 ## Transformer
-The transformer applied transformations on the DSI file.
-It for example can add transitive relations or rename elements.
+The transformer applies transformations on the DSI file.
+It for example can add transitive relations or transform elements so they are moved in the element hierarchy.
-This will later result in a modified DSM.

 ## DSM builder
 The DSM builder uses a DSI file to create a DSM file.
 To build the DSM file it: